jamie/blog.tracefunc.com/src/notes/Quality Gems.md

 - [api_struct](https://github.com/rubygarage/api_struct) for writing API clients, as a step up from my usual bit of raw httprb and JSON->hash data bags on the response.

+## Evil Martians

+Posted an article about their [Gemfile of dreams](https://evilmartians.com/chronicles/gemfile-of-dreams-libraries-we-use-to-build-rails-apps) with a summary of the things they use frequently and why.